eturea/Receipts-for-YNAB-site/index.md

 A: Yes.
 You can edit any extracted field before syncing.
 After syncing, most fields can be updated except transaction dates and subtransactions (YNAB API limitation).

 **Q: Does the app support line items?**
 A: Yes!
-Extracted line items are synced to YNAB as subtransactions, giving you detailed purchase breakdowns in your budget.
+Extracted line items are synced to YNAB as subtransactions, giving you detailed purchase breakdowns in your plan.

 **Q: Can I save receipts without syncing to YNAB?**
 A: Yes.
 You can save receipts locally-only and sync them later, or keep them as local records indefinitely.